Help build a community where Women in STEM can discover other supportive women throughout the day

 ThinQ.TV is a free video chat platform where women in STEM majors and professions can drop in or host any kind of conversations they wish for the purpose of being there for each other.
 No need for permission, every woman is welcome to drop in to any of the conversations scheduled on the home page to say hi!
 College students, parents of girls interested in STEM subjects, teachers, and STEMinists at any point of their career can stop by throughout the day for live peer advice and networking via video conversations.

-Need a place to bring your colleagues or classmates for when you just need to take a break and have someone to talk to?
+Need a community that has your back?
+ThinQ.tv is a place to bring your colleagues or classmates for when you just need to take a break and have someone to talk to.
 Post a Conversation and invite friends!

 Discover other STEM women

 All women are welcome to drop in to any conversation posted on our home page schedule.
 No need to wait to be invited.
 Come introduce yourself!

 Share experiences and advice with others instead of talking at them.
 Initiate a video conversation yourself!

 Meet virtually with women in STEM and those who are supportive of them at your convenience!
 Check our schedule.

 As women in engineering or tech, continuing to show up in spite of marginalization and harassment requires moxie.
 Let each other know how you're changing the culture from within.
 At ThinQ.tv, we've got your back!

 Back when ThinQ.tv Founder & Software Engineer, Dr. Lisa Schaefer, lived in Washington, DC, she attended a meeting where Biz Stone, the founder of Twitter, spoke.
 All she could thinQ of during the entire meeting was, "I can come up with something better."